Don’t Wait For A Fairytale Of New York To Find New Fans

 Since 2006, we’ve been involved in…

-The Fan Experience Company announce first County Cricket Club partnership
+The Fan Experience Company and Leicestershire County Cricket Club renew partnership for 2022

-When fans finally return to stadiums, the match day experience will be more important to them than ever.
+Now that fans have finally returned to stadiums, and full capacity ones at that, the match day experience is more important to them than ever.
 And people at clubs will make the difference.

 FAN ENGAGEMENT CERTIFICATE